What is a Bot/Botnet?

 Chatbot: These bots use pre-programmed answers to replicate human communication.
 Chatbots are frequently employed in service and support scenarios, eliminating the need for human assistance.

-Web crawler: Also known as spiders, these bots examine content on webpages all across the Internet and index it in search engines.
+Web crawlers: Also known as spiders, these bots examine content on webpages all across the Internet and index it in search engines.
 Web scraping crawlers used to gather and extract relevant material are similar to these bots.
+Businesses often use web scraping services for market research, lead generation, and price monitoring.
+These providers often employ advanced techniques to ensure maximum data retrieval.
+Using rotating proxies, scrapingbee can avoid blocking attempts by concealing their bots.

 Shopbot: A shopbot searches the Internet for the greatest pricing on a product.